damiantw/laravel-roles/README.md

 Usage <div id="usage"></div>
 -----

-A User's authority set pairs nicely with Laravel's built in Authorization tools such as [Policies](https://laravel.com/docs/5.3/authorization#creating-policies).
+A User's authority set pairs nicely with Laravel's built in authorization tools such as [Policies](https://laravel.com/docs/5.3/authorization#creating-policies).

 For example lets make a policy for a Post model: